-Tony Venhuizen is the chief of staff in the office of Governor Dennis Daugaard.
+Tony is a state representative from District 13 in Sioux Falls, and the vice chairman of the House Appropriations Committee.
 An Armour native, Tony earned his B.S. in history and political science from South Dakota State University.
 He earned his J.D. from the University of South Dakota School of Law, where he was an editor of the South Dakota Law Review.

 Tony managed the successful gubernatorial campaign of Dennis Daugaard in 2010.
 He worked in the governor’s office throughout the Daugaard administration, including as chief of staff from 2014-19.
 Tony stayed on in the administration of Governor Kristi Noem as a senior advisor in 2019, and then returned as chief of staff in 2020-21.
 Prior to that, Tony worked on Mike Rounds’ successful gubernatorial campaigns in 2002 and 2006.
 Tony also served with the Janklow-Rounds gubernatorial transition in 2002, the Rounds-Daugaard transition in 2010, and the Daugaard-Noem transition in 2018.
 He was appointed to the Board of Regents by Governor Rounds, serving from 2003-08, and by Governor Noem, serving from 2021-23.